victorkaillo/quorum_challenge/README.md

 * **Important:**  If you choose the **docker environment**, remember that the **files** will be created **inside the container**.
 And you will need to have the container **running** to access them

-# You can also access the files in json format through the api
+## You can also access the files in json format through the api
-# For this you will need to run the service and access the data through the provided API:
+## For this you will need to run the service and access the data through the provided API:
-## endpoints:
+### endpoints:
  - make_files_bills_and_legislators_count: it builds the files (asynchronous)
  - get_bills_count: it returns the file bills in json format
  - get_legislators_support_oppose_count: it returns the file legislators_support_oppose_count in json format **Thank you!**

+# Answers:
+1. The data is already organized, which reduces the complexity of the solution.
+2. There is a creation method for each file.
+Inserting new fields is possible by expanding the corresponding creation method with new fields (keys) in the creation dictionary.
+3. The solution would be expanded.
+Before using the data, it would be collected.
+The part already implemented would not need to be changed.
+4. About 1 hour